Volume growth of quasihyperbolic balls: Basic examples for the quasihyperbolic volume

-\mysubsection{\bf Half space.} {\rm The next two propositions concern the case of the half space, in which case the quasihyperbolic volume coincides with the classical hyperbolic volume.
-The hyperbolic volume of hyperbolic simplexes in the upper half space has been considered in \cite{milnor}. }
+{\rm The next two propositions concern the case of the half space, in which case the quasihyperbolic volume coincides with the classical hyperbolic volume.
+The hyperbolic volume of hyperbolic simplexes in the upper half space has been considered by J. Milnor in \cite{milnor}.}

 \begin{proposition} For $x \in \H^2$ and $r > 0$ we have